 Pipe Creek Rest House

-Take a quick stop to listed to the roar or the Colorado River and Pipe Creek.
+Take a quick stop to listen to the roar of the Colorado River and Pipe Creek.

 Spans 1,450-miles, passing through seven states (Colorado, Wyoming, Utah, New Mexico, Nevada, Arizona, and California) and two nations, making it the sixth longest river in the United States.